Catherine of Valois: Death and aftermath

 Catherine died on 3 January 1437, shortly after childbirth, in London, and was "buried in the old Lady chapel" of Westminster Abbey.
 Other records state that she did not die as a result of childbirth, but entered Bermondsey Abbey, possibly seeking a cure for an illness that had troubled her for some time.
-She made her will three days before her death.
+She drew up her last will and testament three days before her death.
 She is buried at Westminster Abbey in Henry V's Chantry Chapel.
 After her death, Catherine's enemies decided to proceed against Owen for violating the law of the remarriage of the queen dowager.
 Owen appeared before the Council, was subsequently arrested, and taken to Newgate Prison.
 He tried to escape from there in early 1438 and eventually ended up at Windsor Castle in July of that year.

 Meanwhile, Owen and Catherine's two older sons, Edmund and Jasper, went to live with Katherine de la Pole, Abbess of Barking, and sister of William de la Pole, 1st Duke of Suffolk.
 Sometime after 1442, the king (their half-brother) took a role in their upbringing.
 Owen, their father, was eventually released on £2000 bail, but was pardoned in November 1439 (and the bail cancelled in 1440).
 Owen was treated well afterwards and was a member of the king's household until the mid-1450s.
 He lived until 1461, when he was executed by the Yorkists following the Battle of Mortimer's Cross in Herefordshire.
 Their surviving sons were given earldoms by Catherine's son King Henry VI.
 Edmund married Margaret Beaufort, a descendant of John of Gaunt who had consequently a distant but disputed claim to the throne; following the elimination by war of most other candidates, their son became King Henry VII.

+The undressed funerary effigy of Queen Catherine, as shown in 2009.

 The wooden funeral effigy which was carried at Catherine's funeral still survives at Westminster Abbey, and was previously on display in the Westminster Abbey Museum in the Undercroft.
 It is now displayed in the new Queen's Diamond Jubilee Gallery in the abbey triforium.
 Her tomb originally boasted an alabaster memorial, which was deliberately destroyed during extensions to the abbey in the reign of her grandson, Henry VII.
 It has been suggested that Henry ordered her memorial to be removed to distance himself from his illegitimate ancestry.
 At this time, her coffin lid was accidentally raised, revealing her corpse, which for generations became a tourist attraction.
 In 1669 the diarist Samuel Pepys kissed the long-deceased queen on his birthday:

 On Shrove Tuesday 1669, I to the Abbey went, and by favour did see the body of Queen Catherine of Valois, and had the upper part of the body in my hands, and I did kiss her mouth, reflecting upon it I did kiss a Queen: and this my birthday and I thirty-six years old and I did kiss a Queen.